Crispy Orange Tofu Recipe (The Best Vegan Chinese-Style Dinner)

 - finely chopped scallions,

 - roasted sesame seeds

 - a pinch of chili flakes

 This orange chicken-style tofu can be stored for up to 4 days in an airtight container in the fridge.

 You can freeze the tofu with orange sauce for up to 3 months.
 Thaw in the fridge the day before.
 Rewarm in the microwave on a plate until hot or in a large skillet.

 This vegan orange chicken tofu tastes like the real thing, but it’s cruelty-free!

-The tofu cubes are crispy, chewy, and the sauce is sticky, sweet, full of Asian cuisine flavor from garlic, ginger sauce with a delicious tangy orange flavor.
+The tofu cubes are crispy, and chewy, and the sauce is sticky, sweet, and full of Asian cuisine flavor from garlic, and ginger sauce with a delicious tangy orange flavor.

 If you love spicy food, you can boost the spiciness of the tofu orange sauce by adding: